bpetlert/pacman-mirrorup/docs/README-src.md

 ### Arch Linux

+It is available on AUR as [pacman-mirrorup](https://aur.archlinux.org/packages/pacman-mirrorup/).
-Build and install arch package from source:
+To build and install arch package from GIT source:

 ```bash
 $ git clone https://github.com/bpetlert/pacman-mirrorup.git